UKCloud/documentation/articles/other/other-ref-knowledge-template.md

     [*Getting Started Guide for the UKCloud Portal*](../portal/ptl-gs.md)

-Gives you the following link:

 [*Getting Started Guide for the UKCloud Portal*](../portal/ptl-gs.md)

 ### Tips, notes and warnings

+#### Tips

+A tip provides helpful, but not necessarily important, information.

+Markdown:

     > [!TIP]
-    > This is a tip, which provides helpful information for working with a product.
+    > This is a tip, which provides helpful, but not necessarily important, information.

+Looks like:

 > [!TIP]
-> This is a tip, which provides helpful information for working with a product.
+> This is a tip, which provides helpful, but not necessarily important, information.

+#### Notes

+A note provides important information.

+Markdown:

     > [!NOTE]
     > This is a note, which provides important information.

+Looks like:

 > [!NOTE]
 > This is a note, which provides important information.

+#### Important notes

+Important notes provide important information that requires particular attention.

+Markdown:

     > [!IMPORTANT]
     > This is an important note, which requires particular attention.

+Looks like:

 > [!IMPORTANT]
 > This is an important note, which requires particular attention.

+#### Warnings

+Warnings provide important information about something which could have significant implications if ignored.

+Markdown:

     > [!WARNING]
-    > This is a warning, which provides users with information about something which could cause significant issues if ignored.
+    > This is a warning, which provides users with information about something which could have significant implications if ignored.

+Looks like:

 > [!WARNING]
-> This is a warning, which provides users with information about something which could cause significant issues if ignored.
+> This is a warning, which provides users with information about something which could have significant implications if ignored.

 ## Feedback